egorikas/email-sender/README.md

 I created one more provider for the sender and just put time.Wait with random interval inside of it.
 Because service works well with even 1 single instance, I decided to scale it horizontally.
 I made it in a very simple way.
-I just created docker-compose file with nginx like a load-balancer and 3 instances of the service
+I just created docker-compose file with nginx like a load-balancer and 3 instances of the service.
+If I misunderstood the task, I can do something different.

 # Running service

 #### Running 3 nodes + load-balancer:

+`make deploy` or
 `cd deploy && docker-compose up`

 `cd deploy` - Lazy way :)

 #### Running 1 node (Docker):
+`make docker` or
 ```
 docker build -t email_sender .
 docker run -p 5678:5678 email_sender
 ```

+#### Running with out containers:

+`go run ./cmd/ -config "./configuration"`

+or

+`make go-run`